-Updated July 16: To help prevent the spread of COVID-19, King County Public Health recommends that anyone with COVID-19 symptoms or who has been in close contact with someone who has COVID-19 be tested right away.
+Updated October 13: To help prevent the spread of COVID-19, health officials recommend that anyone with COVID-19 symptoms or who has been in close contact with someone who has COVID-19 be tested right away.

 Public Health strongly urges anyone who has even mild COVID-19 symptoms to call their healthcare provider as soon as they start to feel sick to ask about COVID-19 testing.
 COVID-19 symptoms are cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, loss of taste or smell, fatigue, congestion or runny nose, nausea or vomiting, or diarrhea.

 If you or a family member is showing any of these signs - (1) Trouble breathing, (2) Persistent pain or pressure in the chest, (3) New confusion, (4) Inability to wake or stay awake, and/or (5) Bluish lips or face - seek emergency medical care immediately.
 Call 9-1-1 or call ahead to your local emergency facility.
 Make sure to notify the operator that you are seeking care for someone who has or may have COVID-19.